United States Edition

 • Medium

 A partial sun position will ensure your plant thrives and remember to water moderately.
 Keep in mind when planting that Cara is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-Try to keep the ph of your soil between the range of 5.0 and 6.0 as Cara likes to be in moderately acidic soil - weakly acidic soil.
+Ideally plant in loamy and clay soil and try to keep the ph of your soil between the range of 5.0 and 6.0 as Cara likes to be in moderately acidic soil to weakly acidic soil.

 Growing Cara from seed